The history of Independence of Bangladesh

 I am not a historian.
 But I am trying to summarize here the history of Bangladesh's Independence for those who would like to have an idea about it.

-Pakistan is basically a fundamentalist country, from its birth.
+Pakistan is historically a theological country, from its birth.
 They chose Arabic fonts for their national language Urdu and imposed it to Bengalis.
-But the East Pakistanis fought for keeping their language Bangla as a second state language, and gave their lives in 1952 in the process.
-East Pakistanis were deprived of many things as West Pakistan progressed and East Pakistan kept behind, because here Bengalis hold on to their culture and values (which was treated by Pakistanis as not Islamic) and we had to survive a lot of devastating natural calamities, which were neglected by the govt. sitting on West Pakistan.
+But the East Pakistanis fought for keeping their language Bangla unchanged and uphold as a second state language, and gave their lives in 1952 in the process (recognized as International Mother Language Day).
+East Pakistanis were deprived of many things as West Pakistan progressed leaving behind East Pakistan.
+In East Pakistan Bengalis hold on to their culture and values and Muslim and Hindu (30% of population) happily lived together (which was treated by Pakistanis as not Islamic).
+The East had to survive a lot of devastating natural calamities, which were neglected by the govt. sitting on West Pakistan.

 In 1970, Sheikh Mujibur Rahman and his party Awami League won the majority (over 53 percent) in National Assembly election.
 But the lords at West Pakistan did not welcome it.
-The Assembly was suspended with the fear that Sheikh Mujib would be the head of Pakistan.
+The Assembly was suspended with the fear that Sheikh Mujib would be the head of the whole Pakistan because of the majority.
 He called for a nationwide strike and preparation of independence in East Pakistan in March 7, 1971.
 In 25th March 1971 West Pakistan Army started an operation killing many innocent civilians, University students, even police forces with a view to diffuse the uprising and tensions.

 In 26th March 1971, on behalf of Sheikh Mujibur Rahman, the Independence declaration was read by another patriot, Ziaur Rahman (an Army major that time).
 A bloody war of liberation began.

-Pakistan Army's motto was to ethnic cleanse Hindus and dominate Bengalis so that they can rule them better.
+Pakistan Army's motto was to ethnic cleanse Hindus and dominate Bengalis with force so that they can rule them better.
 The general people of Pakistan were told in propaganda that the Army is controlling the civil war, which is being instigated by India.
 Approx. 3 million people died in the war, women were mass raped by Pakistanis, houses looted, devastated.
 Many took refuse in the neighboring India.
 But Bengalis started to resist.
-Freedom fighters were trained up with the help of neighboring India.
+Freedom fighters were trained up with the help of India.
 And the fight back rattled Pakistanis.
 They could not stop the rebellion within 9 months.
-At last India engaged in the war and Bangladesh got liberated from the tyranny of Pakistan.
-The Pakistan Army and some collaborators killed some of the finest intellectuals of the country just two days before their surrender in 16th december 1971, which I have written in my last post.
+At last India engaged in the war in December and Bangladesh got liberated from the tyranny of Pakistan.
+The Pakistan Army and some collaborators killed some of the finest intellectuals of the country just two days before their surrender in 16th december 1971.

 The war itself is an epic.
 The history of it is being written in bits and pieces and there have been efforts also to summarize it.
 But we should never end the quest for the true spirit and values of the war.